circa: Late 1800s

 A 19th century earthenware water jar from the Loire Region.
 The rustic cruche has a fine form, with a ribbed wide mouth and sloping neck, broad shoulders and a tapered base.
 Three stout handles at the shoulders for ease of pouring and a molded spout sits just below the neck.
 The deep brown glaze has quite a few bright spots of burnt orange and some areas of lighter drips and runs, adding lots of visual texture.
 Changes in the glaze has also created a lovely surface texture over its many years of use.
 It's wonderful as a decorative object, but could also be used for storage or as a planter.

 Condition: Very good.
+Rustic.
 Glaze fading, appropriate age wear.

 Our gallery staff will normally respond by the next business day.
 The phone number is optional, but it is often more efficient to respond by phone.

 13 detail images